viernes, 16 de diciembre de 1988

 (Pintura del artista suecoJohannes Wessmark)

-and thus shout to all this world that in your skin
+and thus proclaim to all this world that in your skin

-I am a traveler of a long way wrong,
+I am a traveler on a long mistaken road,

 I carry wounds and a white flower in my hands,

-to give them to you I look for you and I have never found you.
+I search to give them to you, yet I have never found you.

-I am an artist who seeks perfection in your figure,
+I am an artist who seeks perfection in your form,

-in the expression that I could give to your countenance;
+in the expression I could give to your face;

-I see in you the best model of my sculpture.
+I see in you the finest model of my sculpture.

-Find you one day and hear you say you're mine.
+to find you one day and hear you say you are mine.

 jueves, 10 de noviembre de 1988